-How Much MBA Admission Consultants Costs?
+How Much Do MBA Admission Consultants Cost?

 Should You Consider Hiring an MBA Admission Consultant?

-Here are several examples of groups of applicants that might benefit the most from an application consultants guidance:
+Here are several examples of groups of applicants that might benefit the most from an application consultants guidance.

 • For applicants who want to apply at one of the most popular business schools, like the University of Pennsylvania’s Wharton School or the Harvard Business School, a consultant’s help may be valuable.
-Even if an applicant has a 3.9 GPA, a 750 GMAT score, and five years of experience working at one of the schools’ prestigious employers such as McKinsey, competition can still be intense.
+Even if an applicant has a 3.9 GPA, a 750 GMAT score, and five years of experience working at one of the schools’ prestigious employers, such as McKinsey, competition can still be intense.

 • Candidates who want to enroll at one of the top MBA programs such as Carnegie Mellon University’s Tepper School of Business or the Kelley School of Business at Indiana University, the aid of a consultant is useful.

 • Candidates that have communication challenges but want to apply to a top 25 school, may need the assistance of a consultant.
 A consultant can help with their essay and interview performance.